isomerpages/moe-peitongpri/_school-information/School Services.md

 **Please call or send a WhatsApp message for an appointment before visiting.**

-The opening dates in February are:
+The opening dates in March are:

-- February 2nd
+- March 11th to 14th
-- February 14th to 16th
+- March 25th to 28th
-- February 26th and 27th

 Opening hours:<br>